 - Use a synchronizer; it will allow you to change the angle of the glow, which will give completely different frames.

 - Of course – bounce the light off the flash.

 Where the photographer should stand and hold the camera depends primarily on the framing.
 Suppose that a close-up is selected, then the lenses can be at eye level.
-If the portrait is half-length, then the lens should be on the same tier with the chest.
+If the portrait is half-length, then the lens should be on the same tier as the chest.
 And when tall, then with a belt.

 What It Means to Form A Composition in Portraits

-The second rule can be called obvious – it is necessary to leave some space at the edges, so that it does not work out as in the drawings of three-year-old children, when all the people drawn are on the very edge of the sheet.
+The second rule can be called obvious – it is necessary to leave some space at the edges so that it does not work out as in the drawings of three-year-old children when all the people are drawn on the very edge of the sheet.

 - The speed of work.

 Like any technique, in this case, there is a budget segment and more expensive models.
 The first is “Canon EOS 2000D“, “Nikon D 3200“.
 They can be purchased for $800 to $1000.
 If you have a larger budget, consider the flagship Canon EOS 70 D or EOS 5D Mark IV, as well as the Nikon D610.